 Joburg Pride is nicknamed the “Pride of Africa“, which is an apt nickname given it is the largest (and one of the fewest) Pride events to take place in Africa.
 Whilst it may not be one of the largest, it is significant because of its location on what is often referred to as the worst continent in the world to be gay.

 Johannesburg held the first Pride of Africa in October 1993, which was towards the end of the apartheid era.
-Subsequently in 1996, under Nelson Mandela's Presidency, the country passed one of the most progressive constitutions in which unfair discrimination on the grounds of sexual orientation is prohibited.
+Subsequently in 1996, under Nelson Mandela's Presidency, the country passed one of the most progressive constitutions in which unfair discrimination on the grounds of who you love is prohibited.
+In 2006, the country became the first (and to date, only!) nation in Africa to legalise gay marriage.

 Joburg's Pride continues to take place every year on the last Saturday of October.